digital-asset/docs.daml.com/README.md

 Every commit to `main` publishes to a versioned prefix on the S3 repo (e.g.
 `/2.1.0`).
-How to handle `/` and multiple versions are still up for debate, and thus are still following the preexisting process: the daml repo [cron] copies over a versioned folder to root on stable release publication.
+How to handle `/` and multiple versions are still up for debate, and thus still follow the preexisting process: the daml repo [cron] copies over a versioned folder to root on stable release publication.

 [cron]: https://github.com/digital-asset/daml/blob/main/ci/cron/src/Docs.hs